 What to do if you have a dental emergency?

 If you need immediate care for your teeth, you should:

 - Ask your regular dentist whether they can offer an emergency appointment.

 - Phone NHS111 who can locate an urgent dental service.

 - Visit A&E if you experience severe pain, heavy bleeding, or injuries to the face, mouth or teeth.

 How much does dental treatment cost?

 Most people will have to pay towards the cost of dental treatment, but some patients are exempt.

-A basic routine examination, which includes diagnosis, advice, a scale and polish and some preventative care, costs £22.70 (November, 2019).
+A basic routine examination, including diagnosis (including radiographs), advice on how to prevent future problems, scale and polish if clinically necessary, and preventative care (for example, applications of fluoride varnish or fissure sealant) costs £23.80 (December 2021).
 However, if you require further dental treatment this will be an additional cost.

 Dental practices usually offer both NHS and private dental care.
 You should check whether you are paying for NHS, private treatment, or both before you begin your treatment.